SBose1258/SBose1258/README.md

 Tools and Technologies
 Python: The backbone of our development, used for integrating the OpenAI API and building prompt flows.
 OpenAI API: Core API for natural language understanding, prompt engineering, and data interaction.

+update on Nov5,2024: Still figuring out the chatbot